2107 - Family Medical Leave Act / California Family Rights Act

 - Military Caregiver Leave (QEL) if the family member is not otherwise covered under CFRA; and

-- Leave for a grandparent, grandchild, adult child who is not otherwise incapable of self-care because of a mental or physical disability, sibling, or domestic partner with a serious health condition.
+- Leave for a grandparent, grandchild, adult child who is otherwise not capable of self-care because of a mental or physical disability, sibling, domestic partner, or parent-in-law (parent of a spouse or domestic partner) with a serious health condition.

 An employee who takes leave under CFRA for one of the above circumstances may still have 12 weeks of job-protected leave available to take in the calendar year for another qualifying reason (i.e., spouse, child, or parent) under FMLA, if they meet the eligibility requirements.